- Organised group and school visits

 be aware that the water in the lakes and ditches may contain toxic algae

-clear up after your dog – there are bins around the reserve and plastic bags are available from the Visitors' Centre.
+clear up after your dog – there are bins around the reserve and plastic bags are available from the Visitor Centre.

 Fishing is permitted on Hayling and Rudd Lakes.
 For more details and season tickets, please contact Little Paxton Fisheries c/o Ouse Valley Specialist Angling, Huntingdon Street, St Neots (telephone 01480 386088).